-If the Respondent is unknown or is not a member of the Spring Hill College community, the Title IX Coordinator will assist the Complainant in identifying appropriate campus and local resources and support options and/or, when criminal conduct is alleged, in contacting local or campus law enforcement if the individual would like to file a police report.
+For disciplinary action to be issued under this Policy, the Respondent must be a Spring Hill College faculty member, student or employee at the time of the alleged incident.
+If the Respondent is unknown or is not a member of the Spring Hill College community, the Title IX Coordinator will offer to assist the Complainant in identifying appropriate campus and local resources and support options and/or, when criminal conduct is alleged, in contacting local or campus law enforcement if the individual would like to file a police report.

-Further, even when the Respondent is not a member of the Recipient's community, supportive measures, remedies, and resources may be accessible to the Complainant by contacting the Title IX Coordinator, SHC Counseling Center, or Lifelines Counseling Services.
+Further, even when the Respondent is not a member of the College community, supportive measures, remedies, and resources may be accessible to the Complainant by contacting the Title IX Coordinator or SHC Counseling Center.